 She gave us the choice of who would like to go with her to Grand Prairie, Texas where she planned to stay with her brother (My uncle R.T.) until she got on her feet and could provide for her family.
 I was the number three son.
 My older brother Ron and youngest brother Louie accepted her invitation and stepped forward.
 My oldest brother Jerry decided to remain, so I chose to stay with him.

 When dad woke up, he was livid about my mom leaving him and taking two of the boys.
-Over the next few days, he ranted to Jerry and me about what a terrible person she was.
+Over the next few days, he ranted to my brother and me about what a terrible person she was.
 But, finally, I began to really miss my mom and told my dad I wanted to go see her in Texas.

 He told me there were street gangs in Grand Prairie who would beat me up.
 And knowing I was afraid of BIG, mean dogs, he added that there were even Russian Bear Dogs there, who would maul me.